How Much Compensation For Slip Trip Or Fall Claims At Work?

 Even then, these are only some of the causes of the trips and falls we encounter every day.
-Being constantly aware of your surroundings doesn’t necessarily save you from an accident if your environment isn’t kept safe and appropriate at all times.
+Being constantly aware of your surroundings doesn’t necessarily save you from an accident at work if your environment isn’t kept safe and appropriate at all times.
 If you’re interested, our slip and fall compensation calculator can help you discover how much you can potentially receive in compensation for a fall at work.

 Once you’ve reached a position of safety, write as much down as you possibly can.
 Even the smallest detail can be vital.
 Get statements from people who witnessed what happened.
 Take pictures or – if you are having trouble getting around – have someone nearby take pictures of the scene, as well as any potential culprit.

 The first thing you should do is to reach out to someone you can trust for sound legal advice.
 This is our speciality.
 The completely free consultation we offer is put in place so that you can immediately relieve your anxiety and get rid of your mounting stress.
-You can relax in the knowledge that we will be giving you the very best advice regarding how to properly handle your claim moving forward.
+You can relax in the knowledge that we will be giving you the very best advice regarding how to handle your claim moving forward properly.

 - How did this fall (or accident) occur?